grvsrm/Astronauts-Mission/index.md

     ## `stat_bin()` using `bins = 30`.
 Pick better value with `binwidth`.

 ![](index_files/figure-gfm/unnamed-chunk-6-1.png)<!-- --> It seems that

-\* Sex or military/civilian are not very strong predictors of mission duration. \* Mission number and total number of mission show weak correlation with the outcome, hence they also don’t seem to be good predictors \* Occupation, year of mission and field 21 seem to be good predictors of the outcome.
+  - Sex or military/civilian are not very strong predictors of mission duration.
+  - Mission number and total number of mission show weak correlation with the outcome, hence they also don’t seem to be good predictors.
+  - Occupation, year of mission and field 21 seem to be good predictors of the outcome.

 These arre some good hypothesis to test, We will test them while building the model.